Mortimer J. Adler: Religion

 As Adler's interest in religion and theology increased, he made references to the Bible and the need to test articles of faith for compatibility with the conclusions of the science of nature and of philosophers.
 In his 1981 book How to Think About God, Adler attempts to demonstrate God as the exnihilator (the creator of something from nothing).
 Adler stressed that even with this conclusion, God's existence cannot be proven or demonstrated, but only established as true beyond a reasonable doubt.
 However, in a recent re-review of the argument, John Cramer concluded that recent developments in cosmology appear to converge with and support Adler's argument, and that in light of such theories as the multiverse, the argument is no worse for wear and may, indeed, now be judged somewhat more probable than it was originally.

 Adler believed that, if theology and religion are living things, there is nothing intrinsically wrong about efforts to modernize them.
 They must be open to change and growth like everything else.
 Furthermore, there is no reason to be surprised when discussions such as those about the "death of God" – a concept drawn from Friedrich Nietzsche – stir popular excitement as they did in the recent past and could do so again today.
 According to Adler, of all the great ideas, the idea of God has always been and continues to be the one that evokes the greatest concern among the widest group of men and women.
 However, he was opposed to the idea of converting atheism into a new form of religion or theology.

 Personal life

 Mortimer Adler was married twice and had four children.
-He and Helen Boynton, with whom in 1938 and 1940, respectively, he adopted two children, Mark and Michael, were married in 1927 and later divorced in 1960.
+He married Helen Boynton in 1927.
+Together they adopted two children, Mark and Michael, in 1938 and 1940, respectively.
+They divorced in 1960.
 In 1963, Adler married Caroline Pring, his junior by thirty-four years; they had two children, Douglas and Philip.